At a glance

 If you want to move money between ISAs, you need to follow the ISA transfer process.
 If you withdraw the money yourself and deposit it into a new ISA, this will use your ISA allowance and could affect your tax-free benefits.

-By contrast, you can switch savings accounts simply by withdrawing money from one account and putting it into a new one.
+By contrast, it’s likely to be a lot simpler to switch savings accounts as you can simply withdraw money from one account and put it into a new one.

 ISAs don’t allow joint applications, which means you can only open and hold an ISA individually.
 By contrast, it’s possible to have a joint savings account.